 The way it works is it registers for events. i.e. you want to collect all Event ID 1234.
 You create a WinEvent passive monitor, you apply it to a device.
 Then WhatsUp® Gold tells the device “If you receive Event ID 1234, tell me and give me the output”.
 However WhatsUp® Gold is checking to ensure the connection for this registration is there every 60 seconds by default regardless of whether or not the connection has been broken.
 Since the WinEvent listener is dependent upon this connection existing it is possible to miss up to 60 seconds of events whenever the connection is broken.
 For example, a reboot of the device or a restart of the WhatsUp® Gold services.

-To me this model never made sense and still does not.
-However there is a great alternative and that is easy to use.
-It is called the ‘Event to Trap translator’.
-Yes, this is built into Windows.
+To me Windows Event Passive monitor implementation discussed above never made sense.
+This is where evntwin comes to the rescue.
+Evntwin is a great alternative and it is very easy to configure and use.
+As mentioned above, the full name is the ‘Event to Trap translator’.
+And yes, this is built into all Windows operating systems.
 You do not need to download or install anything.
-Every Windows system has this out of the box.
-Using the Event to Trap translator is pretty simple and is more reliable than depending on the WMI connection.
-In addition the trap will always be sent, even when the server first boots.
-This is a true passive monitor because WhatsUp Gold will literally be just listening for the that SNMP trap to come in.
+Using the Event to Trap translator is simple and is much more reliable than depending on the WMI connection.
+The SNMP trap will always be sent, even when the server is first booting.
+This is a true passive monitor because WhatsUp® Gold will literally be just listening for the that SNMP trap to come in.

 And apply it to the device.
 Note: In this example, I am listening for that event ID and matching a certain description.
 These examples are looking for logon/logoff security events.
 Here is a list of logon types.
 Its important to consider formatting of the event description when adding a ‘match on’.
 Logon Type: 10 must be formatted with many spaces…copy and paste works best, for reference: Logon Type: 10